tfoerst3r/generate_mkdocs/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Project

-This project is based on `mkdocs-material` template using:
+This project is based on `mkdocs-material` template.

 With this template build you can start either building your project documentation or workshop.
-Besides initializing the git repo it enables you to to generate locally or directly on gitlab or github your template.
+Besides initializing the git repo it enables you to to generate a local instance or directly a website on GitLab or GitHub your template.

 <!-- GETTING STARTED -->